gosiadrygala/Travelgram/README.md

 As a user, I want to search for places and other users, so I can discover more. ✓

-As a user, I want to be able to follow other users, so I can see their posts. ✓ Done to here <--------------
+As a user, I want to be able to follow other users, so I can see their posts. ✓

 As a user, I want a profile page, so other travellers can get to know me. (name, short description, follow count, recent posts posted by the user).
 Half done